| Part 1 Why did you begin to study art? What made you

 life with colours?
 How do you see streets, buildings

 and objects around you?
+When I entered

 the Rijksakademie in Amsterdam, I discovered